bitcointranscripts/bitcointranscripts/bitcoin-explained/hashcash-and-bit-gold.md

 Another is the discrete logarithm problem, or that's sort of a more generic one, but that is used for public and private key cryptography, like the elliptic curve.
 Then there's cryptographic hash functions like SHA-256, which so far has not been broken.
 The problem is there is no mathematical proof that this actually exists.
-We think these functions are one-way, and they better be one-way, but it may turn out that some mathematician somewhere proves that they're not, and then you get into the whole P is NP stuff that we're not going to get into.
+We think these functions are one-way, and they better be one-way, but it may turn out that some mathematician somewhere proves that they're not, and then you get into the whole `P = NP` stuff that we're not going to get into.
 Now, there is a special kind of one-way function called the [trapdoor one-way function](https://en.wikipedia.org/wiki/Trapdoor_function).
 That is public key - private key cryptography, where it is very hard to go back, it is very hard to go from a public key to a private key, in fact (it would) take the age of the universe, unless you know the private key.
 Then it's trivial.